ShiZhan/landslide/README.md

     -i, --embed           Embed stylesheet and javascript contents, base64-encoded images in presentation to make a standalone document
+    -n, --embed-nopic     Embed stylesheet and javascript contents, (without images) in presentation to make a standalone document
     -l LINENOS, --linenos=LINENOS
                           How to output linenos in source code.
 Three options
                           availables: no (no line numbers); inline (inside <pre>